 - 1. Review background material, including the written grievance, in the administrative suite within two hours prior to the meeting. - 2.
-The Associate Dean of Academic Affairs will convene the meeting by reading the following: "This discussion and all written materials related to the grievance are confidential.
+The moderator will convene the meeting by reading the following: "This discussion and all written materials related to the grievance are confidential.
 Any written notes/questions must be destroyed at the end of the meeting.
-All relevant documents will be placed in the student's confidential file." - 3.
-All panel members sign a confidentiality form prior to hearing the grievance. - 4.
+All relevant documents will be placed in the student's confidential file." - 3.All panel members sign a confidentiality form prior to hearing the grievance. - 4.
 The meeting secretary will record minutes of the grievance to be filed in the administrative suite. - 5.
 The student may have an Advisor/Support Person in the hearing.
 The Advisor/Support Person is there for moral support only and cannot speak on behalf of the student. - 6.
 Audio and/or video recording of any kind is not permitted. - 7.
 The hearing may not last longer than one hour.
-The Associate Dean of Academic Affairs will act as timekeeper. - 8.
+The moderator will act as timekeeper. - 8.
 The grievant and faculty member will relay their evidence related to the grievance.
 Panel members may ask questions or request clarification as needed. - 9.
 Panel members will refrain from offering opinions or personal views during the hearing. - 10.
-Persons not part of the Grievance Panel will be excused prior to the panel vote. - 11.
-There will be discussion of the hearing material once the student has left the room. - 12.
+Persons not part of the Grievance Panel will be excused prior to the panel vote.

+- 11. There will be discussion of the hearing material once the student has left the room. - 12.
 Panel members will vote by confidential ballot.
-The Associate Dean of Academic Affairs acts as teller and only votes in the event of a tie.
-The vote tally remains confidential and only the Associate Dean of Academic Affairs is aware of the vote tally.

-- 13. Following the vote, the Associate Dean for Academic Affairs will inform the panel of the decision and then will dismiss the panel members.
-The Associate Dean of Academic Affairs will submit the grievance panel decision to the Dean of the College of Nursing for a final decision. - 14.
+The moderator acts as teller and only votes in the event of a tie.
+The vote tally remains confidential and only the moderator is aware of the vote tally. - 13.
+Following the vote, the moderator will inform the panel of the decision and then will dismiss the panel members.
+The moderator with the help from the secretary, will immediately submit the grievance panel decision to the Dean of the College of Nursing for a final decision. - 14.
 Grievance decisions are final and will be immediately enforced by the Dean. - 15.
 A written summary of the decision will be provided to the student grievant within three business days of the meeting.